 Internship requirements to graduate from a MAcc program differ from school to school and department to department.
 Many schools do not require their students to complete an internship, but larger schools that have very competitive admissions processes often do.
 If an internship is required for graduation, it will typically last between 6 and 15 weeks to receive credit.
 The school will typically have a department that helps match you to the right opportunities to fulfill the requirements.

 What Are the Advantages of Completing an Internship?

 It can be very frustrating to hear that you are required to fulfill an added requirement when you choose a school that has mandatory accounting internships.
 While it can be overwhelming for students who are simultaneously working and living the graduate student life, there are major benefits to completing an internship.
 When you have an internship on your resume, it shows your skills go beyond the classroom and into the workplace.

 Another benefit of interning while you are completing your grad studies is that you are able to show how committed you are to accounting.
 As a grad student, you should be committed to the field, but taking the time to work for free or a small stipend will show how serious you are about building your reputation.
 Often, some of the highest wage earners in the field of accounting will finish their internship and then get hired by the firm or employer they interned with.

-According to the Journal of Accountancy, 89% of all of the accounting firms surveyed said that they were in need of new accounting graduates.
-With the demand on the rise, now is the time to advance your education with a graduate degree.
-Choosing to complete and internship will help you gain the attention of prospective employers and set you on a path for career success.
+Choosing to complete an internship will help you gain the attention of prospective employers and set you on a path for career success.